LED: Light Enhanced Depth Estimation at Night: Experiments

 \subsection{HD Pattern Impact}

-We showcase the depth estimation enhancement obtained by comparing results with and without pattern.
-As reference we take the encoder-decoder (\cref{sec:archi}), trained on high beam (HB), while the variant uses our HD pattern (LED).
-Quantitative and qualitative results are respectively presented in \cref{tab:res_HP} and \cref{fig:qualitatif-results}.\
+\simon{We assess LED impact on depth estimation by comparing results with and without pattern.} As reference, we take models trained on high beam (HB), while the variants use our HD pattern (LED).
+Quantitative and qualitative results are presented in \cref{tab:res_HP} and \cref{fig:qualitatif-results}.\\ \textbf{Quantitative Results.} \simon{We evaluate our method on the encoder-decoder and two SOTA architectures commonly used in daytime scenarios, Adabins \cite{bhat2021adabins} and DepthFormer \cite{li2023depthformer}.} Their use of transformer architectures offers valuable insights into LED behavior on more recent architectures compared to the convolutional ones that are common in embedded devices.

-\paragraph{Quantitative Results.} Comparing LED with HB (\cref{tab:res_HP}), we observe a significant improvement in metrics within the ROI: LED yields -11\% RMSE.
-The introduction of the checkerboard pattern leads to a degradation in relative metrics (Abs Rel, Sq Rel).
-Indeed, when using LED, the model provides a better estimation of distances.
-However, errors are often related to pattern occlusions, indiscriminately made on both near and far objects, which impact relative metrics.
-All metrics assessing the global precision show improvements.
+Comparing the encoder-decoder LED with HB (\cref{tab:res_HP}), we observe a significant improvement in metrics within the region-of-interest (ROI): LED yields -11\% RMSE. \simon{Using LED, the model provides more accurate distance estimations.
+However, its errors are often related to pattern occlusions, which affect both near and far objects, resulting in a degradation of relative metrics (Abs Rel, Sq Rel).} All metrics assessing global precision \simon{are improved.}

-In comparison with the two SOTA approaches \cite{bhat2021adabins,li2023depthformer} mentioned in \cref{tab:res_HP}, LED-trained encoder-decoder either outperforms or matches the performance of their models trained on HB.
-Considering that the encoder-decoder architecture is inherently less tailored for depth estimation compared to SOTA more intricate designs, this result underscores the substantial improvements yields by LED.
-Incorporating HD informative pattern, even with straightforward architecture, is therefore promising for challenging nighttime scenarios.
+Compared to the SOTA approaches \cite{bhat2021adabins,li2023depthformer}, LED-trained encoder-decoder either outperforms or matches the performance of their \simon{HB models.} \simon{Given that the encoder-decoder is less tailored for depth estimation than more intricate SOTA designs, this result underscores the substantial improvements yield by LED, demonstrating that using the HD informative pattern even with a straightforward architecture is promising for challenging nighttime scenes.}

-\paragraph{Performance over Distance.} Due to the limited visibility at nighttime, depth estimation of distant objects is challenging.
-In \cref{fig:results_plots} (a), we showcase the performance of LED over varying distances compared to HB.
-While maintaining similar performance for close objects ($<$20m), LED exhibits greater enhancement at longer ranges.
-Thus, it effectively addresses the task of depth estimation for distant objects at night.
+With \simon{LED}, Adabins demonstrates a substantial improvement compared to the HB model\simon{:} -24.06\% RMSE and -6.70\% Abs Rel.
+Conversely, DepthFormer showcases -8.00\% in RMSE but +5.28\% in Abs Rel.
+Note that the most significant enhancement is observed in Adabins, \simon{which have the worst results by night on HB.} \\ Improvements seen across diverse architectures confirm LED agnosticity to architectures.
+It implies potential effectiveness with future methods. \\ \textbf{Performance Over Distance.} \simon{Limited nighttime visibility makes depth estimation of distant objects challenging.} In \cref{fig:results_plots} (a), we \simon{show} the performance of the encoder-decoder \simon{over distances.} \simon{LED maintains performance for close object and exhibits greater enhancement at longer ranges, thus addressing depth estimation of distant objects at night.} \\